 Mark Trenka owns Century 21 Trenka Real Estate in Denver, chairs the Colorado Association of Realtors and was past president of the Denver Board of Realtors.

-Bob Sutton, agent at RE/MAX Alliance in Fort Collins, is the 2017 chairman of the Fort Collins Board of Realtors.
+Bob Sutton, agent at The Group in Fort Collins, was the 2017 chairman of the Fort Collins Board of Realtors.

 Kathy LeMay is a broker associate at RE/MAX Alliance in Westminster.